For the past few weeks I've been working on my new blog to replace Wordpress. Here is my first post since making the new blog officially live!

 By using a database, you are tied to the server and it's not so easy to fix if you mess things up.
 I like working with text files, organised in folders.
 Even if it means more work, that's what I prefer.
 And I was awful at databases back in college.
 I hate them.
 Kill them with fire I say.

 The few things I have to do manually is create folders for each monthly archive page, category and tag page.
-And I have to manually do RSS entries too.
-But basically everything else you see is all dynamic by the power of PHP.
+But basically everything else you see is all dynamic by the power of PHP including RSS feeds.
 Out of the things I have to do manually, I can get things done quicker than posting a blog post by Wordpress and correcting the messed up formating it so often does (in particular line breaks).

 The customisation I have, the 100% tied in coding to the rest of my site, and the fact I can leave this literally forever without worry of missing serious security updates (as I don't have any CMS), It's all worth it for me.